 Before arriving in Buffalo, you can experience UB and the beautiful Buffalo-Niagara region online.

 After you arrive in Buffalo, your best source of information will be International Student Orientation.
-This one-week program is designed to help you get the things you need to be a UB student, inform you about campus resources and services, get you off to a good start academically, introduce you to other new students, and provide valuable information about U.S. culture and life outside UB.
+This four-day program is designed to help you get the things you need to be a UB student, inform you about campus resources and services, get you off to a good start academically, introduce you to other new students, and provide valuable information about U.S. culture and life outside UB.

 The State of New York requires all students born on or after January 1, 1957 to provide proof of immunity against measles, mumps and rubella.
 It also requires that all students receive information about meningococcal disease and make an informed decision about whether or not to receive immunization against meningococcal disease.